-In 1982, with support of the Washington State legislature, a nonprofit corporation was established to design, construct, promote and operate the Washington State Convention Center (WSCC).
-Since its first event on June 18, 1988 the WSCC has operated to provide economic and civic benefits for the people of Washington State.
+In 1982, with the support of the Washington State legislature, a nonprofit corporation was established to design, construct, promote and operate the Washington State Convention Center (WSCC).
+Since its first event on June 18, 1988, WSCC has operated to provide economic and civic benefits for the people of Washington State.

-In 2010, the state Legislature enacted Substitute Senate Bill 6889, which authorized King County to create a public facilities district to acquire, own and operate a trade and convention center transferred from a public nonprofit corporation.
-On July 30, 2010 the Washington State Convention Center Public Facilities District became officially formed by King County Ordinance 16883 following the approval of the King County Council.
+In 2010, the state Legislature enacted Substitute Senate Bill 6889, which authorized King County to create a public facilities district to acquire, own and operate a convention center transferred from a public nonprofit corporation.
+On July 30, 2010, the Washington State Convention Center Public Facilities District (the District) was officially formed by King County Ordinance 16883 following approval by the King County Council.

 Seattle, WA 98101

 An Interlocal agreement was formed between the cities of Yakima, Selah and Union Gap in 2001.
 The purpose of the Districts formation was to expand the Yakima Convention Center.
 The expansion took place in 2002/2003.
 An additional tax rebate was awarded to the Yakima Public Facility District in 2008 to fund the 4th Street Theatre addition to the Capitol Theatre Read More...